SPECIAL HOLIDAY OFFER! $39.00 with free shipping!

-In this first book-length history of Birmingham's Terminal Station, rail historian Marvin Clemons has gathered extensive documentation and assembled scores of colorful photographs and illustrations commemorating the 50th anniversary of the fall of Birmingham's Terminal Station, once heralded the "great temple of travel."
+In this first book-length history of Birmingham's Terminal Station, rail historian Marvin Clemons has gathered extensive documentation and assembled scores of colorful photographs and illustrations commemorating the 50th anniversary of the fall of Terminal Station, long heralded as Birmingham's "great temple of travel."

 Covering more than a century of history, from the arrival of Birmingham's first railroads in 1870, to the end of rail service in 1979, the book describes the circumstances leading to the formation of Birmingham Terminal Company and the construction of Terminal Station.
 Details of the building's classic design are given in the words of its noted architect, P. Thornton Mayre, and the station's construction is seen in rare early photographs and vintage post cards.